the Creative Commons Attribution 4.0 License.

 Reconstructing the ocean and/or the atmosphere systematically disturbs the freely evolving model, which leads to annual mean biases with respect to the original target.
 We identify atmospheric circulation represented by winds and resulting precipitation and temperature to be descriptive for the impact of circulation on the carbon cycle.
 The gray stippling in Fig. 1 shows where this reconstruction bias is larger than the randomly resampling fifth-percentile mean absolute error threshold and therefore labels the reconstruction as being not significantly better than internal variability.

 All reconstructions yield identical results for winds and precipitation tracking performance.
-Reconstructing the ocean and/or the atmosphere introduces biases of up to 0.6 m/s in zonal and 0.9 m/s in meridional 10 m wind speed, depicting a southward shift of the Intertropical Convergence Zone (ITCZ).
+Reconstructing the ocean and/or the atmosphere introduces biases of up to 0.6 in zonal and 0.9 in meridional 10 m wind speed, depicting a southward shift of the Intertropical Convergence Zone (ITCZ).
 This bias results in a significant weakening of the Equator-ward latitudinal winds, whereas extratropical latitudinal winds intensify (Fig. 1a).
 The intensification and Equator-ward shift of the easterly trade winds and weakening of the Southern Hemisphere westerlies are both not significant (Fig. 1b).
 Precipitation is heavily impacted by these biases in atmospheric transport across many regions of the globe.
 Precipitation significantly shifts southward at the Equator with changes of more than 1 mm d−1 and increases in western Canada, western Russia and southern Australia (Fig. 1c).
 Unlike the previously described variables, the 2 m temperature bias depends on whether the ocean is reconstructed or not.
 Just reconstructing the ocean temperature and salinity (indirectOCEAN only) leads to small, negative and significant biases in the tropical Atlantic and West Pacific.
 In addition, northern and southern Africa, as well as the Amazon and China, are subject to a small cold bias, whereas Saharan Africa and Southeast Asia get substantially warmer.
 The polar regions cool significantly (Fig. 1d).
 Only reconstructing the atmosphere (indirectATMonly) leads to a warm bias across nearly all oceans but less cold bias over northern and southern Africa and China (Fig. 1e).
 Combining atmosphere and ocean reconstruction (indirect) reduces the overall temperature bias, especially over the oceans (Fig. 1f).

 While the biases explained above are liabilities of reconstructions, the linear association measured by the anomaly correlation coefficient (ACC) benefits from reconstruction.
 Reconstruction recreates climate variability of the target (Fig. 1g–l).
 The running 10-year correlation between the target and the reconstruction in atmospheric variables is in most grid cells above 0.4 and significantly better than the randomly resampling threshold.
 Reconstruction over the oceans is more successful in the tropics than in the extratropics, where the Northern Hemisphere and Southern Hemisphere midlatitude westerlies have low but still significant correlation.
 Generally, the atmosphere above the ocean is better reconstructed than above land, showing the stabilizing effect of an internally consistent ocean reconstruction on the atmosphere (Fig. 1g–l).
 The Southern Hemisphere tropical convergence of winds is well reconstructed, but the meridional winds in central Canada and tropical Africa are not significantly reconstructed (Fig. 1g).
 In addition, zonal winds across North America, southern Africa and Siberia have low correlation with the target, but the tropical zonal winds are very well reconstructed (Fig. 1h).
 Precipitation from the central Atlantic over central Africa is reconstructed worse than the resampling threshold, and the extratropical westerlies have low correlation with the target (Fig. 1i).
 Temperature is well reconstructed in the tropical oceans (Fig. 1j–l).
 Reconstructing both atmosphere and ocean (indirect) improves 2 m temperature correlation better than only reconstructing a single realm.
 The indirect carbon cycle reconstruction is significantly better than the resampling threshold except in central Africa, where the ITCZ shift changes the climate regime (Fig. 1l).

-This physical bias due to reconstruction, especially in the tropics, can be explained by the sensitivity of atmosphere–ocean coupling to perturbation induced by nudging (Milinski et al.2016).
-Additionally nudging sea surface height might improve the El Niño–Southern Oscillation (ENSO) thermocline feedback (Luo et al.2017).
+This physical bias due to reconstruction, especially in the tropics, can be explained by the sensitivity of atmosphere–ocean coupling to perturbation induced by nudging (Milinski et al., 2016).
+Additionally nudging sea surface height might improve the El Niño–Southern Oscillation (ENSO) thermocline feedback (Luo et al., 2017).
 The reconstruction of ocean and atmospheric variables is perfectly aligned with the model climatology into that same model.
 Hence, the reconstruction error does not arise from inconsistent observations but from the perturbed interaction of atmospheric and oceanic dynamics.
-While reconstructing an increasing set of variables shows that nudging can be an efficient way to reconstruct variability (Jeuken et al.1996), this reconstruction is biasing the climate state in the tropics at the same time (also explained in Zhu and Kumar2018).
+While reconstructing an increasing set of variables shows that nudging can be an efficient way to reconstruct variability (Jeuken et al., 1996), this reconstruction is biasing the climate state in the tropics at the same time (also explained in Zhu and Kumar, 2018).

 Nudging atmospheric and ocean dynamics including sea ice all at once (indirect reconstruction), as is often done in state-of-the-art carbon cycle prediction systems, brings large-scale improvements over random resampling and atmosphere-only (indirectATM only) reconstruction, but strong regional biases remain (Fig. 1).